GDSL-UL/san/docs/01-overview.md

 ### Marking criteria

 The Standard Environmental Sciences School marking criteria apply, with a stronger emphasis on evidencing the use of regression models, critical analysis of results and presentation standards.
 In addition to these general criteria, the code and outputs (i.e. tables, maps and plots) contained within the notebook submitted for assessment will be assessed according to the extent of documentation and evidence of expertise in changing and extending the code options illustrated in each chapter.
-Soecifically, the following criteria will be applied:
+Specifically, the following criteria will be applied:

 * 0-15: no documentation and use of default options.
-* 16-39: some documentation explaining its logic.
+* 16-39: little documentation and use of default options.
-* 40-49: the code runs and produces the expected output.
-There is some documentation explaining its logic.
+* 40-49: some documentation, and use of default options.
-* 50-59: the code runs and produces the expected output.
-There is extensive documentation explaining its logic.
+* 50-59: extensive documentation, and edit of some of the options provided in the notebook (e.g. change north arrow location).
-* 60-69: the code runs and produces the expected output.
-There is extensive documentation, properly formatted, explaining its logic.
+* 60-69: extensive well organised and easy to read documentation, and evidence of understanding of options provided in the code (e.g. tweaking existing options).
-* 70-79: all as above, plus the code design includes clear evidence of skills presented in advanced sections of the course (e.g. custom methods, list comprehensions, etc.).
+* 70-79: all above, plus clear evidence of code design skills (e.g. customising graphics, combining plots (or tables) into a single output, adding clear axis labels and variable names on graphic outputs, etc.).
-* 80-100: all as above, plus the code contains novel contributions that extend/improve the functionality the student was provided with (e.g. algorithm optimizations, novel methods to perform the task, etc.).
+* 80-100: all as above, plus code containing novel contributions that extend/improve the functionality the code was provided with (e.g. comparative model assessments, novel methods to perform the task, etc.).